The Bankrate promise

 Even though this initiative is only for entrepreneurs of color in New York City, Hello Alice offers numerous resources and grant opportunities for small business owners all over the U.S.

-Applications must be submitted by March 3, 2023.
-Applicants must be female founders of color, operating a business based in New York City.
+Applications for this funding are currently closed, and the next application dates have yet to be announced.
+Applicants must be female founders of color operating a business based in New York City.
 To enter, you’ll need to create a Hello Alice account and complete an online application.

 The Sage Invest in Progress grant program awards 25 Black female entrepreneurs with $10,000 in funding along with training, mentorship and networking opportunities.
 It’s a collaboration between The Boss Network, an online community that helps to advance the career development of women of color, and Sage Foundation.

-Applications must be submitted for this round by February 25.
-To Apply, visit Hello Alice and create an account or log in and complete an online application.
+The 2023 applications for this funding closed on February 24.
+Check the Sage website for future application dates.
+To apply, visit Hello Alice and create an account or log in and complete an online application.

 Additional private resources